Mar4eloni/Assignment/README.md

    - limited handling of utf-8 in the names

 2. Edge Cases:
-   - Nat struggle with some obscure RFC 5322 formats
    - Incomplete handling of nested quoted strings
 3. Error Recovery:
    - Fails on first error